Dong Ho Painting: The Cultural Beauty of Folk Art

 peacock opens wings dong ho painting

-The painting “That Dong” (seven children) usually has outstanding pink and red colors, very warm.
-Painting creates a feeling of freshness and joy on spring days.
-The peach tree is full of fruit, the children are healthy, it is the wish for a lot of luck, a full, prosperous life, and plenty of children and grandchildren.
+The painting “That Dong” (Seven Children) usually has outstanding pink and red colors, which are very warm.
+The painting creates a feeling of freshness and joy on spring days.
+The peach tree is full of fruit, and the children are healthy.
+It is a wish for a lot of luck, a prosperous life, and plenty of children and grandchildren.

 seven children dong ho painting